APSIS-ANALYSIS/PERIGEE/README.md

 - [Design Pattern](#Design-Pattern)
 - [References](#References)

-## Installation
-One has to install necessary libraries to compile and run PERIGEE.
-The guide for library installation is [here](docs/install_external_libs.md).
-After the libraries are properly installed, one has to modify the configuration file in the conf folder, following the steps in this [guide](docs/configure_perigee_guide.md).

 ## Code Style
 1. Be clean.
 If you don't know what clean is, read code until you do.
 2. Be consistent.
 Match the style of surrounding code, unless its not clean.